zishizhang/zishizhang.github.io/_pages/about.md

 - **AI for Science.** Applying AI methods to accelerate scientific discovery in chemistry and other scientific domains.

-My research interests lie in core algorithms for AI systems (such as reinforcement learning, efficient post-training techniques, and optimization) together with their theoretical foundations.
-I am also interested in agentic AI, especially AI agents for human simulation.
-On the application side, I study how these AI methods can be used to address business problems in operations, supply chains, and finance.
 <span class='anchor' id='-ryjx'></span>